 No RVs in the Titusville Middle School parking lot - park those in the RV / overflow parking lots (see map)

-Allow plenty of extra time on race morning if you are arriving then to park - our parking team will be there to direct you into the school parking lot (the grass field next to the parking lot is now used for tenting only, no pop-up campers, etc.)
+Allow plenty of extra time on race morning if you are arriving then to park - see the home page for parking / overflow / RV camper parking.
+The grass field next to the parking lot is used for tenting only, no pop-up campers, etc.

 Q: Can I change distances?

 A: Generally not for downgrades in distances, possibly if entrant volume allows for an upgrade in distance.
 Treat it like a typical ultra you attend that only has one distance available.
-If you have a compelling case for a downgrade, or an upgrade request, email me (Tom Jennings, race director) at firstname.lastname@example.org .
-If you are asking to downgrade because you are frequently injured or didn't train enough, this is encouragement for you to do more research and figure out how to train for an ultra.
+If you have a compelling case for a downgrade, or an upgrade request, email the race director at email@example.com .
+If you are asking to downgrade because you are frequently injured or didn't train enough, this is encouragement for you to do more research and figure out how to properly train for an ultra.

 Q: Can I wear headphones or play music?

 A: We are an RRCA Road Runners Club of America organization that strongly discourages the use of headphones for the safety of runners.
 This is primarily a single track trail with 3 concurrent race distances so there will almost always be someone passing you from behind during the morning and afternoon.
-If you must wear them, do so at a low volume so you can hear approaching faster runners and move aside quickly to let them past.
+If you must wear them (at night for example), do so at a low volume so you can hear approaching faster runners and move aside quickly to let them past.